dominik-pichler/Geometry_based_preprocessing_for_GNNs/Report.md

 | Payment Format     | The method or format used for the payment (e.g., Reinvestment, Cheque, ACH).|
 | Is Laundering      | Indicates whether the transaction is suspected of money laundering (0 = No).|

-A more in-depth dataset analysis can be found [here](https://www.kaggle.com/datasets/ealtman2019/ibm-transactions-for-anti-money-laundering-aml/data:)

 # 2. Implementation / Solution
 The core in this project is a neuro-symbolic DL approach, combining symbolic AI (logics / Rule-based approaches) and graph neural networks.
-My own Method consists of combining geometry-based preprocessing with powerful Graph Neural Networks for directed Multi graphs.
+My own method consists of combining geometry-based preprocessing with powerful Graph Neural Networks for directed Multi graphs.

 ## 2.1.
 Setup / Data Preparation
 I used a dockerized Neo4j database to store the previously mentioned dataset as property graph, for further analysis.